Cyb3r-Jak3/HAR_Analyzer/README.md

 ### Docker

 There is a docker image to run this locally.
+Docker image is `cyb3r-jak3/har_analyzer` [here](https://hub.docker.com/repository/docker/cyb3rjak3/har_analyzer).
 You do need a redis instance as it is used for security purposes.
-Check out the [docker-compose.yml](docker-compose.yml) file for an example of running that way.
+Check out the [docker-compose.yml](docker-compose.yml) file for an example of running it.